magentabusiness/magentabusiness.github.io/_includes/templates/install/docker/docker-compose-setup-running.md

 - **Customer User**: customer@thingsboard.org / customer

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard node logs execute the following command:
+For example to see IoT Hub node logs execute the following command:

 ```bash
 docker compose {{dockerComposeFileLocation}}logs -f tb-core1 tb-rule-engine1